Banana Cupcakes with Cinnamon Buttercream

 The key to incredibly moist banana cupcakes lies in both the bananas themselves and proper mixing technique.
 Never use green or barely yellow bananas they lack both moisture and flavor.
 Wait until they develop brown spots or even turn mostly brown that indicates peak sweetness and moisture content.
 When mixing be gentle once you add the flour overmixing develops gluten making cupcakes tough rather than tender.
 Stop mixing as soon as the flour streaks disappear and you will be rewarded with perfectly moist delicate cupcakes every time.

 A tray of cupcakes with white frosting.
-Save This
+Save to Pinterest

 A tray of cupcakes with white frosting. | yummywithmia.com